-This formula boasts optimal nutrition for proper growth of your puppy’s bones and immune system.
-It is also a great option for puppies suffering from intestinal parasites, soft stool or diarrhea.
+This formula boasts optimal nutrition for the proper growth of your puppy’s bones and immune system.
+It is also a great option for puppies suffering from intestinal parasites, soft stool, or diarrhea.
 Its beet pulp content adds beneficial fiber for optimal stool consistency and GI health.

 Another safe and healthy option is Purina Pro Plan Focus Small Breed Chicken and Rice Puppy Formula.
 If premium brands like Royal Canin are out of your price range or difficult to find, don’t worry!

 Purina Pro Plan’s Small Breed Chicken and Rice formula is a good value and boasts an impressive range of benefits.
 The small size and flat, circular shape of the kibble are perfect for Dachshund puppies to pick up and chew.
 Fish oil in the formula will help promote brain and skin health, while whole grains and brewer’s yeast promote healthy digestion.

 The Best Dog Food for Adult Dachshunds